 “But I never felt so lost in my life.
 Not really sure what happened.
 It seems that these classes we have to take will reveal everything.”

 “That’s what I’ve been promised too.
-What did you learn until now?
+What have you learned until now?
 How long have you been ‘resurrected’?”

 “I woke up two days ago.
 I don’t know much.
 But I have experienced some crazy, strange things; I mean, did you know they have found a way to reverse aging?”

 “That really sounds amazing.
-I have experienced some surreal moments, myself.
+I have experienced some surreal moments myself.
 I’m an astrophysicist, and I was flabbergasted with the mapping of our whole galaxy.
-I almost had a heart attack when I learned they had made contact with extraterrestrial intelligent life.”
+I almost died again, from a heart attack this time, when I learned they had made contact with extraterrestrial intelligent life.
+Can you believe that?”

 “Really?
 The whole galaxy?
 Aliens?
 Wow!
 I have to say.
 I love the future.
 But right now, I feel like a small child, a little bit disoriented and confused.
 So many questions.
 How did we get here anyway?”